AhmedSherif7/todo/README.md

 At the time of each task you will get a notification to remind you.

+The app is fully responsive for different screen sizes and orientation.

 The app supports light and dark themes.

 used packages: